- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 Risk Factors

 Several risk factors can contribute to the development and severity of acne.
-These factors cannot cause acne on their own but can worsen the condition.
+While these factors cannot cause acne on their own, they can worsen this condition.

 Diet